Shynixn/Paintball/README.md

         /*
         Adds a diamond axe, with the name Forward, a 2-lined description that describes what it does.
-        A worth of $0, so it requires no money (This requires Vault if you want it to be worth something) A worth of 10 KillCoins, so requires and removes 10 KillCoins when bought An expiration time of 300 seconds (5 minutes) Requires permission "paintball.item.forward"
+        A worth of $0, so it requires no money (This requires Vault if you want it to be worth something) A worth of 10 Coins, so requires and removes 10 Coins when bought An expiration time of 300 seconds (5 minutes) Requires permission "paintball.item.forward"
         Sets the amount to 1
         And is shown in the inventory, true

-        You can set KillCoins, expiration time, or money to 0 to remove requiring it You can also set permission, or description safely to null in order to remove a description or required permission */
+        You can set Coins, expiration time, or money to 0 to remove requiring it You can also set permission, or description safely to null in order to remove a description or required permission */
-        new KillCoinItem(Material.DIAMOND_AXE, "Jumper", "Gives you the ability to jump\n5 blocks up!", 0, 10, 300, "paintball.item.sneaker", 1, true) {
+        new CoinItem(Material.DIAMOND_AXE, "Jumper", "Gives you the ability to jump\n5 blocks up!", 0, 10, 300, "paintball.item.sneaker", 1, true) {
             /*
             Whenever this item is right clicked, the player is teleported up 5 blocks by adding 5 to the Y */